The Lathe of Heaven

 use “effective dreams” to create peace on earth, he ends up

 causing tremendous warfare in outer space.
-When he attempts
+When he

-ingenious in her plot construction in this unfolding series of
+is ingenious in her plot construction in this unfolding series of

 dreams gone bad.
 Seldom has any writer done a better job of